History of Credit Unions

 How Credit Unions Work

 Unlike profit-driven financial institutions beholden to outside shareholders, a credit union is a cooperative, owned by its membership.
 In essence, the members loan money to each other with their deposits.
-As a not-for-profit credit union, Mission Fed invests its earnings directly into serving its member/owners.
-That's why credit unions can consistently offer higher interest rates on deposits than banks, as well as charge lower interest rates on loans and lower fees on transactions.
+As a not-for-profit credit union in San Diego, Mission Fed invests its earnings directly into serving its members/owners.
+That’s why credit unions can usually charge lower loan rates than banks, as well as offer higher rates on deposits and lower fees on debit and credit card transactions.
 In addition, being member-owned puts a premium on providing good service to members.
-Customer service at credit unions is personal, friendly and always highly ranked by credit union members.
+Customer service at credit unions is personal, friendly and highly ranked by credit union members.

 Credit Union Charter